vindarel/common-lisp-course-in-videos/README.md

 > Macrostep is an editor extension that helps understand our macro expansions.
 It is only available in Sly and Lem.
 We demo with the Lem editor.

+## Section 9: additional and optional

+9.1 Scripting with batteries included

+> I demo what may be the simplest method to run some Lisp code as of today.
+We use a simple to install binary that allows to run lisp files as scripts, with many third-party libraries already baked-in.
+We request an HTTP endpoint and we parse it in JSON, without resorting to Quicklisp, and our script starts fast: we don't wait for the libraries to load.
+I show built-in scripts: a simple HTTP server to serve a local directory, a simple web app with routes, how to watch and auto-reload files.

+> This is a new tool still in development, so I'll call it a bonus and not an official, standard way.
+Hope you find it useful though.
+I sure do.

 # Who is this course for